Understanding the Solo 401(k): A Comprehensive Guide for the Self-Employed

 The Roth option

 Structuring your solo 401(k) as a Roth account defers your tax benefits.
 That means you’ll not have access to any tax breaks now, while making the payments, but your investment will grow tax-free as long as it’s in the account.
-And as an added bonus, you won’t be taxed when you make a withdrawal during retirement.
+And as a bonus, you won’t be taxed when you make a withdrawal during retirement.
 Note that like a traditional option, you’ll be penalized if you make an early withdrawal.

 The Roth option is usually more appealing for people who start their solo 401(k)s when they’re younger, and thus expect a higher income during retirement.